 Your guide to the most incredible nature park in the Zadar region – Telašćica.
 Find out everything you need to know about Telašćica Nature Park, including how to get there and what to see and do when you are there.

 Steep cliffs on the open-sea side of the Island, or locally called “strmac”, are pretty special, so it’s worthwhile knowing a little about them.
-These huge vertical cliffs rising up to 160m above sea level and dramatically plummeting down to 85m deep into the sea.
+These huge vertical cliffs are rising up to 160m above sea level and dramatically plummeting down to 85m deep into the sea.

 These rocks not only look impressive, but they’re also home to some pretty amazing wildlife too.
 The dolphins in the region love to swim beneath, but you’ll also find an abundance of corals, including the endangered red coral.
-The regal grey falcon is often seen nesting in the rocks and another endangered species, Eleonora’s falcon.
+The regal grey falcon is often seen nesting in the rocks along with another endangered species, Eleonora’s falcon.
 The area is protected because of the presence of these two falcon species.

 Just over the cliffs on the inward side of the island lays a lake!
-A salt lake Mir (eng peace) abounds in wildlife and is found towards the southwestern portion of the park.
+A salt lake Mir (eng. peace) abounds in wildlife and is found towards the southwestern portion of the park.
 The lake was formed after the last Ice Age and is around 900m in length.
 It's saltiness makes it the perfect spot for sea bass, snails, crabs, and shellfish.
 Pretty picturesque, it’s a lovely spot for some photos.

 Who doesn’t love to see dolphins frolicking in the open water?
 When visiting the park, you won’t have to be lucky to see these adorable mammals, as they’re regularly spotted from the clifftops, as you sail over to the park, and whilst you’re checking out the view from land.
 It is thought that around 220 dolphins inhabit the Adriatic, which means they’re endangered in general.
 However, they’re playful, and they love to be seen, so get your camera ready!